Mastering The Art of Business Idea Pitching

 Among the most popular pitches, use this when you need to convey your startup’s value in 60 seconds or less.

-An impactful elevator pitch should be brief, persuasive, and communicate your startup’s value proposition and differentiators.
-For tech business ideas, highlight the innovative technology that sets your concept apart.
-Conclude with a call to action, such as specifying the amount of capital required for launch.
+An impactful elevator pitch should be brief and persuasive and communicate your startup’s value proposition and differentiators.
+For tech business ideas, highlight the innovative technology that separates your concept.
+Conclude with a call to action, such as specifying the capital required for launch.

 2. The Short-Form Pitch